 5. Builds a Custom Strategy for the Client

 No two clients are the same or have the same needs.
 Consequently, no two clients should get the exact same processes in their case.
 Any firm that operates off a checklist of processes to be performed for each and every client is likely producing numerous unnecessary and expensive billable events the client must pay for.
 Building a custom strategy for each client prevents unnecessary billables and keeps the cost down for the client.

-Youngblood Law, PLLC is a Fort Worth, Texas family law firm focusing on helping people get through the divorce process so they can get on with the rest of their lives.
+Youngblood Law, PLLC is a Fort Worth, Texas family law firm that uses a holistic approach to help people get on with their new life by getting done with their old life.
+We proudly offer the collaborative divorce process for our clients. #beforeyournext make sure this spouse is your ex!
 This essay is intended for educational use only, and is not a replacement for competent legal counsel.
 If you are facing a family law matter, we recommend obtaining competent legal counsel like Youngblood Law, PLLC.
-For more information contact us at 817-601-5345, find us on the web at www.youngblood-law.com, or on your mobile device, open your browser and type in lawfw.biz and press Go.
+For more information, contact us at 817-601-5345, find us on the web at www.youngblood-law.com, or on your mobile device, open your browser and type in lawfw.biz and press Go.